James Harvey Bloom

-James Harvey Bloom (28 December 1860 – 1944) was an English clergyman and antiquary.
+James Harvey Bloom (28 December 1860 – 23 May 1943) was an English clergyman and antiquary.

 Bloom was the son of Rev. James Graver Bloom.

+The 1881 Census lists him as tutor at Westbury House Preparatory School, 12 Liverpool Terrace, Worthing, Sussex.
+The principal was Miss Elaine Billing, but by 1883 Bloom had assumed this position.
+He had a significant influence on one pupil at the school, the eleven-year-old Arthur Tansley, future founder of the British Ecological Society.

-A non-collegiate student at the University of Cambridge, he gained his B.A. in 1887 and a M.A. in 1891.
-Ordained deacon in Calcutta in 1888, he was curate of St Andrew's, Hertford.
-After becoming a priest in 1890, he was curate of Hemsworth from 1890 to 1892.
-He was Headmaster of Long Marston Grammar School from 1893 to 1895, and then Rector of Whitchurch, Warwickshire from 1896 to 1917.
+Bloom subsequently became a non-collegiate student at the University of Cambridge, gaining his B.A. degree in 1887 and a M.A. in 1891.
+He was ordained deacon in Calcutta in 1888, and appointed curate of St Andrew's Church, Hertford.
+After becoming a priest in 1890, he served as curate of Hemsworth from 1890 to 1892.
+He was Headmaster of Long Marston Grammar School from 1893 to 1895, and then Rector of Whitchurch, Warwickshire, from 1896 to 1917.

-Bloom was a genealogist, antiquarian and miscellaneous author.
+He became a genealogist, antiquarian and miscellaneous author.

-Bloom died in 1944.
+Bloom died on 23 May 1943.
 His books were sold at auction.

-His daughter was the novelist Ursula Bloom, who published a memoir of her father, Parson Extraordinary (1963).
+His daughter was the novelist Ursula Bloom, who in 1963 published a memoir of her father, Parson Extraordinary.